r00t-3xp10it/redpill/bypass/encrypt_decrypt/readme.md

-# EnCrypt\Decrypt strings in powershell using a SecretKey
+# Encrypt\Decrypt strings in powershell using a SecretKey (113 bytes length)
 ![one](https://user-images.githubusercontent.com/23490060/156936241-192b7b66-564d-40a5-af44-e8f61e8254a3.png)

 <br /><br />